 A Modern Full Stack REST Application

 Plaid is a popular API that exposes a user's banking information through REST endpoints.
 We will make use of their service to create a REST API to create authorization information.
 We will then create a React application that consumes the API to create auth tokens for a user.
-Remember, you can click on the View Raw button to copy any code you need.
 This tutorial assumes familiarity with React and full-stack development.
 The repo for this can be found here:

 A quickstart for setting up Plaid server and React client - https://github.com/qweliant/BetterPlaidQuickstart